 — Joel C. Spicer, President and CEO, Nutrition International

 Since our inception, Nutrition International has reached billions of people with low-cost, high-impact nutrition interventions.
-In the last four years alone, our work prevented almost 15 million women and girls from having anaemia, protected nearly three million children from being stunted, and saved the lives of more than half a million children.
-Combined, our work created $29 billion in future economic benefits and enabled more than five million children to gain an additional year of education.
+Our work has prevented 15 million women and girls from having anaemia, protected 12 million children from being stunted, and saved seven million lives.
+Combined, our work created $30 billion in future economic benefits and enabled more than five million children to gain an additional year of education.

 Behind these numbers is a lot of hope protected and created, a lot of pain prevented and removed, and a lot of dignity preserved and expanded.
 We know our work is important because through improved nutrition millions of people will have better lives and be able to make even greater contributions to their families and communities, their countries, and the planet we share.

 Our approach is to work hand-in-hand with governments, building local capacity and capability, and connecting to and engaging with partners who bring their own expertise and skill.
 They are an integral part of our impact story.
 Finally – our organization was built by the people who work for Nutrition International globally.
 The world is better today because of their ideas, the way they work together in support of the countries we work in, and their personal commitment to making a real difference.
 I’m grateful to be a part of this team and it’s one of the main reasons why this is the best job I’ve ever had.

 Throughout this milestone year, we will be sharing the stories of our success, as well as some of the lessons we’ve learned along the way.
 I invite you to follow along on our website and social media platforms and celebrate 30 years of impact with us.